kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 ![Prod cyber-dojo is down with a 500](/images/cyber-dojo-prod-500-large.png)
 ![Prod cyber-dojo is down with a 500](/images/cyber-dojo-prod-500-small.png)

-The command below will probably give you a different output since the environment has moved on since this incident (it has been resolved with new commits which created new deployments).

 <!--
 ```shell {.command}
 kosli env diff aws-prod~1 aws-prod